E-M-McCormick/multiREG/README.md

       - Alternatively can support interaction effects between endogenous variables, or between exogenous and endogenous variables.

-  - Can be freely downloaded by installing the package “multiLASSO” in R.
+  - Can be freely downloaded by installing the package “multiREG” in R.

-# **Running multiLASSO**
+# **Running multiREG**

 **1. Create two new folders (i.e., directories)**